grattan/R_at_Grattan/Organising_R_projects.md

 - your code - called 'R'
 - your source data - called 'data'
-- your graphs - called 'atlas', like in our LaTeX projects
+- your output - called 'output'.
+Include subdirectories for:
+    - your charts - called 'atlas' (like in our LaTeX projects)^[We're not sure where or why this practice started but there's some path dependency here meaning that the switching costs are high without a clear benefit.
+Guess we're stuck with it.]
-- your non-graph output, like formatted tables, called 'output'
+    - your exported tables - called 'tables'.

 Sometimes your data folder might have subfolders - 'raw' for data that you've done nothing to, and 'clean' for data you've modified in some way.
 Don't keep 'raw' data together in the same place as data you've modified.